danieloskarsson/jsond/README.md

 	number = integer [ frac ] [ exp ]
 	integer = [minus] zero / ( digit1-9 *DIGIT )

-An interval that is declared using integers represent the corresponding set of integers.
-An interval MUST be declared using a number with an explicit decimal component to represent all numbers.
+An interval that is declared using integers defines the corresponding set of integers.
+An interval MUST be declared using a number with an explicit decimal component to define all numbers.

 In an interval the left or right element is OPTIONAL.
-An undefined left element represents negative infinity.
-An undefined right element represents positive infinity.
+An undefined left element defines negative infinity.
+An undefined right element defines positive infinity.

 The right element SHOULD be greater than the left element.
 Insignificant whitespace is allowed.